AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-create-share-proofs-files.md

 Proof roles define what actions a reviewer needs to take on a proof.
 There are different role options you can use for reviewers when you create a proof, depending on whether you want them to be able to make comments, make decisions, and so on.
 For more information, see [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).

 Email alerts update reviewers on a proof's progress (they are different from new proof and late proof notifications).
-You can select different options for different reviewers, depending on each reviewer’s role on the proof.
+You can select different options for different reviewers, depending on each reviewer's role on the proof.
 For more information, see [Create an advanced proof with an Automated workflow](../../../review-and-approve-work/proofing/creating-proofs-within-workfront/create-automated-proof-workflow.md).

 ## Can I create a proof from multiple files?